HomeLatest NewsTelecomBSNL with Skylo launches satellite-based IoT device services

 Preferred Source of Google

-Bharat Sanchar Nigam Limited (BSNL) has launched a satellite-based of Things (IoT) device services.
+Bharat Sanchar Nigam Limited (BSNL) has launched a satellite-based Internet of Things (IoT) device services.
 The move aims to give a push to Prime Minister Narendra Modi’s ‘Digital India‘ programme.

-As per BSNL, it is the first-of-its-kind satellite-based narrowband-IoT network.
-“The new services are in line with BSNL’s vision to leverage technology to provide affordable and innovative services and products across customer segments,” PK Purwar, CMD, BSNL, said.
+As per BSNL, is the first-of-its-kind satellite-based narrowband-IoT network.
+“The new services are in line with BSNL’s vision to leverage technology to provide affordable and innovative telecom services and products across customer segments,” PK Purwar, CMD, BSNL, said.

 Advertisement